Vinod K. Singh

 Vinod K. Singh (Hindi: विनोद कुमार सिंह; born 9 September 1959) is a Rahula and Namita Gautam Chair Professor of Chemistry at IIT Kanpur.

-He is also Director's Chair Professor at IISER Bhopal & adjunct Professor at NIPER Hyderabad.
+He is also the Director's Chair Professor at IISER Bhopal & adjunct professor at NIPER Hyderabad.
 He is currently the President, Chemical Research Society of India and the Chairman, Governing Council of IACS Kolkata.

-Singh's major research contribution is in an area of Synthetic Organic Chemistry, more specifically, asymmetric synthesis.
-He has been recognized with several awards and honors such as Swarnajayanti Fellowship (1998), Shanti Swarup Bhatnagar Prize (2004) and Padma Shri (2014), among others.
+Singh's major research contribution is in the area of Synthetic Organic Chemistry, more specifically, asymmetric synthesis.
+He has been recognized with several awards and honors such as the Swarnajayanti Fellowship (1998), Shanti Swarup Bhatnagar Prize (2004) and the Padma Shri (2014), among others.
 In addition, he has been elected as a Fellow of the Indian National Science Academy (FNA), Indian Academy of Sciences (FASc), The National Academy of Sciences (FNASc), and The World Academy of Sciences (FTWAS).

-Professor Singh is an Editor of an Elsevier journal - Tetrahedron Lett.
+Professor Singh is an Editor of an Elsevier journal - Tetrahedron Letters.
 He is a Member, Editorial Advisory Board of Org.
 Lett., J. Org.
 Chem., Asian J. Org.
 Chem., and Org.
 Chem.
 Frontiers.

 He has made significant contributions in the management of higher educational institutes, science education, science policy, and planning.
 In 2020, he was awarded a TWAS-CASAREP award for building scientific institutions.

 As a Founder Director of IISER Bhopal, for more than 10 years (2008-2018), Professor Singh set up the whole campus in 200 acres land from scratch.
 He has served as the Mentor Director of IISER Berhampur, Director of School of Planning and Architecture Bhopal (additional charge) and the Chairman of BoG, NITTTR Bhopal.
-He also held the additional charge of Directorship of Maulana Azad National Institute of Technology Bhopal and the Mentor Director of Indian Institute of Information Technology Bhopal.
+He also held the additional charge of Directorship of Maulana Azad National Institute of Technology Bhopal and the Mentor Director of the Indian Institute of Information Technology Bhopal.

-He had been a member of Scientific Advisory Council to the Prime Minister of India (SAC-PM) during 2009–2014.
+He had been a member of the Scientific Advisory Council to the Prime Minister of India (SAC-PM) during 2009–2014.

 Education

 Singh had his early education from a primary school in his village area.
-He passed high school and intermediate from Wesley Inter College and BSc from D. A. V College, both in Azamgarh.
-He did MSc (Chemistry) from Banaras Hindu University in 1980, he joined Malt-Chem Research Center Nandesari, Baroda, where he earned a PhD degree in 1986 under the supervision of Dr. Sukh Dev.
+He passed high school and intermediate from the Wesley Inter College and BSc from D. A. V College, both in Azamgarh.
+He did his MSc (Chemistry) from Banaras Hindu University in 1980, and joined the Malt-Chem Research Center Nandesari, Baroda, where he earned a PhD degree in 1986 under the supervision of Dr. Sukh Dev.
 He spent two years (1985–1986) in Canada where he worked with Professor M.H.
 Benn (University of Calgary) and Professor J.P.
 Kutney (University of British Columbia).
-He moved to Professor Elias James Corey's group at Harvard University, US, in early 1987 and worked there for 3 years as a post-doctoral fellow.
+He moved to Professor Elias James Corey's group at Harvard University in early 1987 and worked there for 3 years as a post-doctoral fellow.